cducsdcse/cse15l-lab-reports/lab-report-2-week-1.md

 ## Step 4 Moving Files with scp
+* Create a java file on **your computer** called **WhereAmI.java**, compile and run it.
+* Now try this command: **scp WhereAmI.java cs15lfa22zz@ieng6.ucsd.edu:~/**, you should be asked to input your password just like ssh login.
+* Then log in with **ssh** and use **ls**.
+You should find the file in your home directory.
+* This **scp** ("secure copy") command copies file from one computer to another.
+In this case, it copies the WhereAmI.java file from your local computer to the remote server.
-The code should work the same both local and remote, but the printed out results are different.
-When I run this on the client, my local system name, username and directory gets print out; but when I run this on the server, the remote system name, username and directory gets print out.
+* The WhereAmI code should work the same both local and remote, but the printed out results are different.
+When you run this on the client, your local system name, username and directory gets print out; but when you run this on the server, the remote system name, username and directory gets print out.

 ![Image](lab1-screenshots/lab1-step4.png)